A Functional Perspective on Knowledge Distillation in Neural Networks: Related Work

 \paragraph{Functional Similarity Metrics:}

-Functional similarity compares models by their outputs rather than only their accuracy \citep{klabunde2023similarity}.
-It has been used for unlearning \citep{golatkar2021mixed,chundawat2023can}, ensemble dynamics \citep{fort2019deep}, and compression/pruning \citep{mason2024makes,mason-williams2024neural}.
+Functional similarity methods compare models by their outputs rather than their accuracy alone \citep{klabunde2023similarity}.
+Such analyses have been used in unlearning \citep{golatkar2021mixed,chundawat2023can}, understanding ensemble dynamics \citep{fort2019deep}, and compression/pruning \citep{mason2024makes,mason-williams2024neural}.
 Metrics such as Activation Distance, Prediction Dissimilarity and JS Divergence have been used for functional analysis.
-Activation Distance represents the $\mathcal{L}_{2}$ distance on the softmax output distribution of two models, enabling functional comparison.
-In comparison, JS Divergence represents the Jensen-Shannon information-theoretic divergence that employs a weighted average of KL divergence of distributions, giving a directed divergence between non-continuous distributions~\citep{lin1991divergence}.
-Prediction Dissimilarity compares the disagreement of label predictions between models, allowing for an enriched perspective on the alignment of the model's functions \citep{fort2019deep}.
-We employ all of the above to conduct a functional analysis of knowledge transfer in knowledge distillation.
+Activation Distance represents the $\mathcal{L}_{2}$ distance between the softmax output distribution of two models, enabling output-space functional comparison.
+JS Divergence represents the Jensen-Shannon information-theoretic divergence that gives a directed measure of divergence between non-continuous probability distributions by employing a weighted average of the KL divergences from each distribution ~\citep{lin1991divergence}.
+Prediction Disagreement measures the proportion of inputs for which two models produce different top-1 predictions, providing a complementary view of functional alignment at the label level \citep{fort2019deep}.
+We employ all of the above to conduct a functional analysis of KD.